ProofAgent Harness Documentation

 Multi-turn adversarial conversations with callbacks and follow-up probesrare

-3-Harness-Juror Delphi consensus — independent re-vote on disagreementsingle judge
+3 jury agents + Delphi consensus — independent re-vote on disagreementsingle model, one pass

 Guaranteed coverage (≥30% prompt-injection + hallucination probes, ≥2 mandatory factuality traps)hope and pray